EzzOps/AWS-Mini-Projects2/README.md

 Using the application you will be able to configure reminders for 'pet cuddles' to be send using email.

-IF YOU HAVE ANY ISSUES WITH THIS DEMO - CHECK THE COMMON PROBLEMS PAGE https://github.com/acantril/learn-can...
-AND PLEASE MAKE SURE YOU FOLLOW THE UPDATED TEXT INSTRUCTIONS https://github.com/acantril/learn-can...

 ## This advanced demo consists of 6 stages :-

 - STAGE 1 : Configure Simple Email service **